Kennedy provides comprehensive quality healthcare in an academic setting where we are proud to serve patients, the community and each other.

 - In 2001, a new Ronald McDonald House Pediatric Unit opened at Kennedy-Washington Township.
 The unit was completely remodeled in 2009.

 - In early 2002, Kennedy was named NJ's first and only hospital to make Solucient’s' "100 Top Hospitals" in America list.
-That same year, the new $21 million Kennedy Cancer Center/Outpatient Medical Imaging Center opened.

 - In February 2003, a new $23.4-million-dollar Emergency Department opened at Kennedy's Washington Township Campus.